 ABSOLUTELY NO STEEL OR ALUMINUM CASE AMMO!
 (IT IS A PROBLEM WITH THE RECYCLING OF BRASS CASES.)

 Wolf Ammo is CRAP anyway and you shouldn't use it in fine firearms like AR-15's with tight tolerances.
-Commie made crap IS OK for Machine Guns, AK-47's and SKS's because they are loose tolerance weapons.
+Crap ammo IS OK for Machine Guns, AK-47's and SKS's because they are loose tolerance weapons.
 (NEW WOLF GOLD IS ALLOWED ON MAGNETIC INSPECTION)

 No black powder. (too much smoke)